-The Michelin Pilot Super Sport is "legendary just in its short life in that it's showing up on a lot of super cars," says Matt Edmunds, vice president at Tire Rack.
-With ultimate traction and lap times, the Pilot Super Sport ranks at the top of numerous expert tests, outcompeting rivals in handling, comfort and wet-pavement performance.
+The Michelin Pilot Super Sport lands at the top of two separate professional tire review sites in the performance tire category.
+With ultimate traction and lap times, the Pilot Super Sport outcompetes rivals in handling, comfort and wet-pavement performance.
 The Michelin even impresses race car driver Randy Pobst, who says it "really felt almost like a track tire."

 Track favorite.
 Car and Driver names the Michelin Pilot Super Sport the best maximum-performance tire in its review, saying it has "the best balance of wet and dry performance we've ever experienced in testing."
-On the track, pro driver Woody Rogers with Hot Rod magazine says the Michelin Pilot Super Sport is "awesome at the front turn-in and under straight-line braking and acceleration but not as stable coming out of the apex, and it didn't perform well at lower tire pressures."
-Lap times are slower than rival tires from Dunlop, Hankook and BFGoodrich.
-"The Super Sport, which required more patience, might make a rookie driver nervous," says Hot Rod magazine.
+On the track, pro driver Woody Rogers with Hot Rod magazine says the Michelin Pilot Super Sport is "awesome at the front turn-in and under straight-line braking and acceleration."
+Owners agree, giving it tap marks for cornering stability, dry traction and steering response.

 Comfortable for its class.
 According to TireRack.com, the Michelin Pilot Super Sport's ride is better than comparable tires from Bridgestone, Goodyear and Toyo, though the Michelin lets "through a little more edge to the sharper and larger impacts."
 The one feature the editors would change is a "small improvement in ride comfort."
 The Pilot Super Sport demonstrates "less finesse and feedback" than a similar tire from Continental, says Car and Driver.
 Editors at TireRack.com describe tread and road noise as moderate, but owner reviews at the same site say Michelin's ride comfort is the best in the maximum performance class.